 Fifty years later, Clum wrote: “Who cut the rivets that held his shackles and released him from the guard-house at San Carlos I do not know.”

 Showing some regret over his rash decision to resign his post as Agent for San Carlos, Clum wrote in 1928:

-Had I remained in authority at San Carlos there is not the least doubt in my mind that [Geronimo] would have been speedily brought to trail … and his career would have ended abruptly then and there.
-What a vast amount of expense, tribulation, distress, and bloodshed would have been avoided if this arrest had been followed swiftly by prosecution, conviction and execution – thus dropping the name GERONIMO into oblivion before it had become generally notorious outside of territorial frontier limits.”
+Had I remained in authority at San Carlos there is not the least doubt in my mind that [Geronimo] would have been speedily brought to trial… and his career would have ended abruptly then and there.
+What a vast amount of expense, tribulation, distress, and bloodshed would have been avoided if this arrest had been followed swiftly by prosecution, conviction, and execution – thus dropping the name GERONIMO into oblivion before it had become generally notorious outside of territorial frontier limits.”

 But is that what really happened?
 Was it Clum’s successor, H.L.
 Hart, who freed Geronimo?
 And if so, why?
 What possible motive would he have had?